Generalized Continuous-Time Models for Nesterov's Accelerated Gradient Methods: Relationships with Existing ODE Models

 respectively.
 These two systems of ODEs coincide with Equations (4) and (6) in \citet{wilson2021lyapunov}, indicating that our generalized ODE model covers the BLF.
 It is important to note that our model is derived independently and is not related to Bregman Lagrangians.

 \citet{wilson2021lyapunov} obtained the scheme~\eqref{eqn:NA2} using BLF.
-However, their discretization process suddenly introduces a new variable $y_k$, which does not exist in BLF.
+However, their discretization process suddenly introduces a new variable $y_k$, which does not exist in BLF; see Section~\ref{sec:blf-gap}.
 Moreover, their Lyapunov function is described for $f(y_k)$ instead of $f(x_k)$.
-By contrast, our G-ODE models yield a more natural rate-matching discretization because $Y(t)$ is already defined in both \eqref{eqn:G-ODE-C} and \eqref{eqn:G-ODE-SC}.
+By contrast, our G-ODE models yield a more natural rate-matching discretization because $Y(t)$ is already defined in both \eqref{eqn:G-ODE-C} and \eqref{eqn:G-ODE-UC}.
 Therefore, G-ODE describes Nesterov's method and its accelerated convergence rate naturally without artificially introducing a variable or modifying the discrete-time scheme.
-A detailed comparison with BLF is provided in Appendix~\ref{app:comp}.